-\boldpara{Model Inputs} For the scene conditions, we consider $A=32$ agents, $M_l=256$ map polylines (each containing $M_p=30$ waypoints), and $M_t=16$ traffic lights in the scene.
+\textbf{Model Inputs}.
+For the scene conditions, we consider $A=64$ agents, $M_l=256$ map polylines (each containing $M_p=30$ waypoints), and $M_t=16$ traffic lights in the scene.
 The flexibility of Transformer blocks allows {\modelabb} to be adapted to any number of agents during inference. {\modelabb} generates $\thorizon=80$ steps of future control sequences with step size $0.1 s$ based on only the current state and up to 1 s of past trajectories ($T_h = 11$).
-Empirically, we observe discarding entire past trajectories and only keeping the current state during inference leads to better closed-loop performance by addressing potential the causal confusion issue in closed-loop testing \citep{cheng2024rethinking}.
-The effect of history dropout is ablated in \hyperref[sec: ablation_history]{Section 8.3}.
+Empirically, we observe that discarding entire past trajectories and only keeping the current state during inference leads to better closed-loop performance by addressing the causal confusion issue in closed-loop testing \cite{cheng2024rethinking}.

-\boldpara{Model Details} The scene encoder contains $L_{\mathcal{E}} = 6$ query-centric-attention Transformer layers, and the embedding dimension is $D=256$.
+\textbf{Model Details}.
+The scene encoder contains $L_{\mathcal{E}} = 6$ query-centric-attention Transformer layers, and the embedding dimension is $D=256$.
 The behavior predictor comprises $L_{\mathcal{P}}=4$ cross-attention Transformer layers and generates $64$ possible trajectories for each agent along with respective probability estimates.
 The denoiser includes two decoding blocks with four Transformer layers in total.
 Action sequences are effectively shortened to $T_f=40$ from $T$, by repeating actions over two time steps, which considerably reduces computational demands while ensuring high accuracy.

-\boldpara{Training Details} The proposed log variance schedule is adopted in the diffusion process, employing $K = 50$ diffusion steps, $\bar \alpha_{min}=1e-9$, and $\delta=0.0031$.
+\textbf{Training Details}.
+The proposed log variance schedule is adopted in the diffusion process, employing $K = 50$ diffusion steps, $\bar \alpha_{min}=1e-9$, and $\delta=0.0031$.
 For model training, the hyperparameters include a total loss function coefficient $\gamma=0.5$ and a predictor loss coefficient $\beta=0.05$.
 The model is trained using an AdamW optimizer with a weight decay of $0.01$.
 The initial learning rate is set at $0.0002$ and decays by $0.02$ every $1,000$ training steps, and a linear warm-up is employed for the first $1,000$ steps.
 The total number of epochs for training is $16$.
 Gradient clipping is implemented with a norm limit set to $1.0$.
 The training of the model utilizes BFloat16 Mixed precision on 8 NVIDIA L40 GPUs, with an effective batch size of $96$ across all GPUs.